guanguans/ai-commit/README-zh_CN.md

   commit [options] [--] [<path>]

 Arguments:
   path                                   The working directory [default: "/Users/yaozm/Documents/develop/ai-commit"]

 Options:
       --commit-options[=COMMIT-OPTIONS]  Append options for the `git commit` command [default: ["--edit"]] (multiple values allowed)
       --diff-options[=DIFF-OPTIONS]      Append options for the `git diff` command [default: [":!*.lock",":!*.sum"]] (multiple values allowed)
   -g, --generator=GENERATOR              Specify generator name [default: "openaichat"] -p, --prompt=PROMPT                    Specify prompt name of messages generated [default: "conventional"]
-      --num=NUM                                            Specify number of generated messages [default: 3] --no-edit                                            Force no edit mode -c, --config[=CONFIG]                                    Specify config file
+      --no-edit                          Force no edit mode -c, --config[=CONFIG]                  Specify config file
-      --retry-times=RETRY-TIMES                            Specify times of retry [default: 3] --retry-sleep-milliseconds=RETRY-SLEEP-MILLISECONDS  Specify sleep milliseconds of retry [default: 500] -h, --help                                               Display help for the given command.
+      --retry-times=RETRY-TIMES          Specify times of retry [default: 3] --retry-sleep=RETRY-SLEEP          Specify sleep milliseconds of retry [default: 500] -h, --help                             Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                            Do not output any message -V, --version                          Display this application version
       --ansi|--no-ansi                   Force (or disable --no-ansi) ANSI output -n, --no-interaction                   Do not ask any interactive question --env[=ENV]                        The environment the command should run under -v|vv|vvv, --verbose                   Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ## 测试